corrupteddrake/fantasy-game/README.md

 mapeditor.exe is now a stand alone .exe

-spacebar is select
+All options currently work.

+# Buttons
+  1. Spacebar is the Select Button.
+  2. Return(non numbpad enter) is the Start Menu Button.
+  3. The a key is now the Terain Menu Button.
-return(non numbpad enter) is the menu button the arrow keys move the cursor
+  4. the arrow keys move the cursor.

-all options currently work
+# Restrictions

-the name of map must only be alpha numeric
+1. The name of map must only be alpha numeric.
-Width of map must be greater than 12
+2. Width of map must be numeric and greater than 12.
-Height of map must be greater than 8
+3. Height of map must be numeric and greater than 8.

+Violating these restrictions will sent you back to the start menu